Kataller Toyama: History

 The idea of a merged club had been discussed by the Toyama Prefectural Football Association as early as 2005, but discussions had come to nothing at the time.

-On September 10, 2007, YKK (owner of YKK AP SC) and Hokuriku Electric Power Company (owner of ALO's Hokuriku), agreed with merging their clubs to aim promotion to the J.League in response of eager request by the TPFA.
-According to Tulip TV, local broadcasting company, over 20 companies informally promised to invest in the new club.
+On 10 September 2007, YKK (owner of YKK AP SC) and Hokuriku Electric Power Company (owner of ALO's Hokuriku), agreed with merging their clubs to aim promotion to the J.League in response of eager request by the TPFA.
+According to Tulip TV, local broadcasting company, over twenty companies informally promised to invest in the new club.
 In the media briefing, the governor of Toyama Prefecture also participated.

-TPFA has founded an organization named "Civic Football Club Team of Toyama Prefecture (富山県民サッカークラブチーム)" with two major economic organization and representatives of Hokuriku Electric Power Company and YKK.
+TPFA has founded an organisation named "Civic Football Club Team of Toyama Prefecture (富山県民サッカークラブチーム)" with two major economic organisation and representatives of Hokuriku Electric Power Company and YKK.
 The Japan Football League confirmed that the merged club would compete in the JFL from the 2008 season.

-They applied for J.League Associate Membership in January 2008, then their application was accepted at the board meeting of J.League on February 19, 2008.
-On November 23 they secured qualification for promotion to the J2 League, and on December 1 promotion was made official by J.League.
+They applied for J.League Associate Membership in January 2008, then their application was accepted at the board meeting of J.League on 19 February 2008.
+On 23 November 2008, they secured qualification for promotion to the J2 League and on 1 December 2008, promotion was made official by J.League.

 In 2014, after a six-year stint at the J2, Kataller Toyama was relegated to the J3 ahead of the 2015 season after a J2 bottom-place finish.

-The club has since then played at the J3 and will play their ninth consecutive season at Japan's third division.
+On 7 December 2024, Kataller Toyama secure promotion to J2 League after draw 2-2 against Matsumoto Yamaga and ended 10 years in third tier.